martialboniou/dotfiles/config/nvim.symlink/README.md

   - `-` in normal mode : open folder directory in `oil.nvim` (like `vim-vinegar`)
   - `<leader><leader>`/`<leader>pv` : `mini.files` not `oil.nvim` (instead of `:Ex`)
   - it **BREAKS** Netrw
-- Telescope is good enough and faster than FZF
 - `:Ex` is still available

 ### Example of workflow